sstangl/openpowerlifting/docs/data-readme.md

 The calculation of Glossbrenner points is defined by [modules/coefficients/src/glossbrenner.rs](https://gitlab.com/openpowerlifting/opl-data/blob/master/modules/coefficients/src/glossbrenner.rs).

-### IPFPoints
+### Goodlift

+IPF GL Points.
+The successor to IPF Points (2019-01-01 through 2020-04-30).

 Optional.
-A positive number if IPF Points could be calculated, empty if the lifter was disqualified or IPF Points were undefined for the Event type.
+A positive number if IPF GL Points could be calculated, empty if the lifter was disqualified or IPF GL Points were undefined for the Event type.

-The IPF formula is a normal distribution with a mean of 500 and a standard deviation of 100.
-The IPF adopted it beginning in 2019 to replace the Wilks formula.
+IPF GL Points roughly express relative performance to the expected performance of that weight class at an IPF World Championship event, as a percentage.

-The calculation of IPF points is defined by [modules/coefficients/src/ipf.rs](https://gitlab.com/openpowerlifting/opl-data/blob/master/modules/coefficients/src/ipf.rs).
+The calculation of IPF GL points is defined by [modules/coefficients/src/goodlift.rs](https://gitlab.com/openpowerlifting/opl-data/blob/master/modules/coefficients/src/goodlift.rs).

 ### Tested